 Stonehaven's harbour and the old town lying behind it are full of character and interest.
 The Ship Inn was built overlooking the harbour in 1771, predating the spiky-towered Town House which was built in 1790.

 The Marine Hotel, also on the harbour, was a relative latecomer, in 1884.
 Completing the run of buildings around the harbour is the B&B at 24 Shorehead, providing excellent accommodation with harbour views, from which you can take advantage of the equally good evening meals available at the Marine Hotel.
+At the north end of the harbour is Stonehaven's Marine Training Academy.

 Stonehaven's main through road, Allardyce Street, runs close behind the promenade and beach of Stonehaven Bay.
 In the centre is the Market Square, whose primary function in modern times is as the town's main car park.
 Overlooking the square are the imposing Market Buildings, capped by their distinctive slender spire.